dbrgn/iboardbot-web/README.md

 The configfile needs to look like this:

     {
-        "device": "/dev/ttyACM0"
+        "device": "/dev/ttyACM0",
+        "svg_dir": "/path/to/svgdir"
     }

-If you use the original iBoardBot Arduino, then the device will probably be `/dev/ttyACM0`.
+If you use the original iBoardBot Arduino, then the `device` will probably be `/dev/ttyACM0`.
+The `svg_dir` points to the directory where SVG files are stored for printing.

 Now the server is running on `http://127.0.0.1:8000/`.